nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1c.
 Dates are of invalid order or format.
   * 1c1.
 HouR shows an error message.

   Use case returns back to step 1.

+* 1d.
+Leave date to be added already exists.
+  * 1d1.
+HouR shows an error message.

+  Use case returns back to step 1.

+* 1e.
+Adding the leave date causes number of leaves for employee with given employee id to be over 14 days .
+  * 1e1.
+HouR shows an error message.

+  Use case returns back to step 1.